-Jonathan Gardner is a Partner in the New York office of Labaton Sucharow LLP and serves as Head of Litigation for the Firm.
-With more than 28 years of experience, Jonathan oversees all of the Firm's litigation matters, including prosecuting complex securities fraud cases on behalf of institutional investors.
+With more than 30 years of experience, Jonathan oversees all of the Firm's litigation matters, including prosecuting complex securities fraud cases on behalf of institutional investors.
 Jonathan has played an integral role in developing the Firm's groundbreaking ADR Practice.

-A Benchmark Litigation "Star" acknowledged by his peers as "engaged and strategic," Jonathan has also been named an MVP by Law360 for securing hard-earned successes in high-stakes litigation and complex global matters.
-He is recommended by Chambers & Partners USA describing him as “an outstanding lawyer who knows how to get results” and recommended by The Legal 500, whose sources remarked on Jonathan's ability to “understand the unique nature of complex securities litigation and strive for practical yet results-driven outcomes” and his “considerable expertise and litigation skill and practical experience that helps achieve terrific results for clients.”
-Jonathan is also recognized by Lawdragon as one of the country's Leading Lawyers, Leading Litigators in America, and Plaintiff Financial Lawyers in America."
+A Benchmark Litigation “Star” acknowledged by his peers as “engaged and strategic,” Jonathan has also been named an MVP by Law360 for securing hard-earned successes in high-stakes litigation and complex global matters.
+He is ranked by Chambers & Partners USA describing him as “an outstanding lawyer who knows how to get results” and recommended by The Legal 500, whose sources remarked on Jonathan’s ability to “understand the unique nature of complex securities litigation and strive for practical yet results-driven outcomes” and his “considerable expertise and litigation skill and practical experience that helps achieve terrific results for clients.”
+Jonathan is also recognized by Lawdragon as one of the country's Leading Lawyers, Leading Litigators in America, and Plaintiff Financial Lawyers.